premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 ----------

-8. Which command will delete the records from the table while maintaining the table's structure?
+8.Which command will delete the records from the table while maintaining the table's structure?

-- a.
+a.
 REMOVE

-- b.
+b.
 DELETE

-- c.
+c.
 DROP

-- d.
+d.
 TRUNCATE

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)